pmahnke/mahnke-cocktails/recipe_processed/absinthe_frappe.md

 - Pour:
   - Open Pour
   - Single Strain
+- Glassware:
-- Glassware: Frappé Glass
+  - Frappé Glass
+  - Crushed Ice
 - Garnish: Mint sprig
 - Special Prep:
   - Cut the quarter lemon into 2 wedges and remove the center pith and de-seed.
-  - Squeeze the juice into the tin.
+  - Squeeze the juice into the tin, then drop the lemon wedges into the tin.
   - Add the remaining ingredients and shake.
   - Hawthorn strain the cocktail into the cheater tin.
   - Then strain the cocktail into the glass filled with crushed ice